dnleng/jprogress/README.md

 # The *jprogress* progression engine
 The Java progression engine, called *jprogress*, implements support for the progression of MTL formulas with partial-state information.
 It does so by keeping track of all the formulas progression could have reached, given the observed partial-state stream.
-For more details, we refer to the extended abstract on *jprogress*:
+For more details, we refer to the following material discussing *jprogress*:
+- de Leng, D., and Heintz., F. 2019.
+Approximate Stream Reasoning with Metric Temporal Logic under Uncertainty.
+To appear in Proceedings of the 33rd AAAI Conference on Artificial Intelligence.
 - de Leng, D., and Heintz., F. 2018.
 Partial-State Progression for Stream Reasoning with Metric Temporal Logic.
 In Proceedings of the 16th International Conference on Principles of Knowledge Representation and Reasoning.